About

 Three interlinked questions guide my work:

-• How does attention coalesce around specific issues and actors on social media?
+- How does attention coalesce around specific issues and actors on social media, and how does information flow across the broader media ecosystem?

 Methodologically, my work is primarily computational.
 Typical projects involve:

-• Collecting large-scale data from social media platforms (e.g., Twitter/X, YouTube, Truth Social)
+- Collecting large-scale data from social media platforms (e.g., Twitter/X, YouTube, Truth Social)

-• Detecting communities through clustering and network analysis
+- Detecting communities through network analysis

-• Modeling temporal dynamics with time series methods.
+- Modeling temporal dynamics with time series methods

 Teaching

-• Social media and society
+- Social media and society

-• Communication theory
+- Communication theory

-• Research methods
+- Research methods

-• Introduction to mass communication
+- Introduction to mass communication

 Student feedback and notes of appreciation continually motivate me to refine my teaching and experiment with new ways of integrating data, theory, and real-world cases in the classroom.